 The input images should be in different names.

-DSC0000.JPGare regarded as the same file by Altizure.
+DSC0000.JPGare regarded as different files by Altizure.

 - There should be at least 3 valid image files.